Tes3awy/register-fabric-nodes/README.md

 After filling all columns in `Fabric-Nodes.xlsx` file, double check your entries.

-> After a successful run, the node is removed from the `Nodes Pending Registration` tab table to `Registered Nodes` tab table and you cannot by any means change neither the node type nor node id.
+> After a successful run, the node is removed from the `Nodes Pending Registration` tab table to `Registered Nodes` tab table and you cannot by any means edit neither the node type nor node id.

 Finally, run the application.